Tarxien: Demographics

 Tarxien's population stood at 7,724 villagers in December 2008, which increased to 8,583 by March 2014.
 When the summer comes, the heat drives most of the citizens of Ħal Tarxien to the seaside villages of Malta, often bringing down the population of the village to about two-thirds of what it is during the colder months.

 Main sights

 Prehistoric temples

+The Tarxien Temples consist of three separate, but attached, temple structures.
 The oldest temple here is said to date back to about 3600 BCE.
 The temples feature various statues and reliefs of animals, including goats (for which Malta is noted) and pigs.
 Most notable of the statues found in the Temples are about 2.5 m in height, and are said to represent a sort of Mother Goddess.
 There are several of these statues scattered around the various temples, and are thought to represent fertility.
 There was also one of three small baked clay figurines in the form of what is said to be a priest that was found here.